dendrite-systems/langchain-dendrite-competition-analysis-agent/README.md

 # Langchain + Dendrite = AI Agents than can use any website

-This repo showcases how to build a simple [Langchain](https://github.com/langchain-ai/langchain/tree/master) AI agent that can use a wide variety of websites as tools using the [Dendrite](https://github.com/dendrite-systems/dendrite-python-sdk) Browser SDK.
+This example repo contains a simple [Langchain](https://github.com/langchain-ai/langchain/tree/master) AI agent that can use a wide variety of websites using [Dendrite Browser SDK](https://github.com/dendrite-systems/dendrite-python-sdk).

-Similar methodology for making tools can be used with [Langgraph](https://github.com/langchain-ai/langgraph).

 ## Overview

-This repo contains a Langchain OpenAI Tools Agent, with a streamlit UI, that can:
+This repo includes a Langchain OpenAI Tools Agent, with a streamlit UI, that has tools to:

 1. Search for conflicting trademarks
 2. Check the status of the OpenAI API
 3. Look for new products on Product Hunt
-4. Send emails via gmail
+4. Send emails

-*Very random choice of tools I know, but the purpose of this example is to showcase that any website can be used – even if authentication is required!*
+*(Very random choice of tools I know, but the purpose of this example is to showcase that any website can be used – even if authentication is required!)*

 ## Getting Started